Skip to main content

 Why we love Wales

 When we say that Wales has more castles per square mile than anywhere else in Europe, you already start to picture the beauty of the Welsh landscape.
-Add its rugged coastline, stunning beaches, lush valleys and mountainous national parks, and the image of this intensely beautiful Celtic country is almost complete.
+Add its rugged coastline, stunning beaches, lush valleys and mountainous National Parks, and the image of this intensely beautiful Celtic country is almost complete.

 But scratch further beneath the surface, and you’ll uncover a nation bursting with adventure.
 Zoom through the air on an exhilarating ride on the world’s fastest zip wire in Snowdonia (Eryri).
 Or, discover the nation’s depths on a subterranean caving tour, and hit the waves on some of Britain’s most spectacular coastline.